bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 [Customer addresses](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/address) consist of a customers address and phone number.
 Customers can have multiple addresses stored against them.

 [Customer form field values](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/customerformfieldvalue) are fields on either the customer address or customer signup that accept any string data.
 An example of a signup field can have a customer input a wholesaler ID or, for an address field, have them input any special delivery instructions.
-Create form fields within the [control panel](https://support.bigcommerce.com/s/article/Editing-Form-Fields#account-fields).
+For more information about creating form fields, see [Account Signup Fields](https://support.bigcommerce.com/s/article/Editing-Form-Fields#account-fields).

 You can access and edit the values for the fields on customer and customer address records using the API.

 ### V2 Customers API